Fitting ODE models of tear film breakup: Results

 A key question for the models is the relative importance of evaporation rate and tangential flow.
 We use the flow parameter $b_1'$, which is the initial strength of the tangential flow, as the indicator of the importance of flow.
 Large positive values indicate that divergent flow is important in tear thinning \cite{zhongMathematicalModelling2018,lukeParameterEstimationMixedMechanism2021a}, while a negative value indicates a convergent flow consistent with evaporation being a primary mechanism in thinning and TBU \cite{PengEtal2014,braunTearFilm2018}. \figref{fig:evap_flow_osmolarity} also shows lines drawn at \qty{2}{\mupermin} for evaporation and the median value \qty{0.038}{\per\second} for flow, partitioning the plot into four quadrants.
 The upper-left quadrant features TBU with low evaporation and strong divergent flow, suggesting that Marangoni-driven thinning dominates; a significant fraction of these cases seem to have little evaporation involved.
 The lower-right quadrant contains high-evaporation cases featuring little flow or an initially convergent flow whose strength generally increases with the evaporation rate.
 This scenario is consistent with inward tangential flow that tries to mitigate rapid evaporative loss \cite{PengEtal2014,braunTearFilm2018,lukeParameterEstimation2020}.
 The upper-right quadrant could be interpreted as mixed-mechanism, where both evaporation and outward tangential flow cooperate to thin the TF.
 The lower-left quadrant represents cases that may not have enough thinning of either type to be definitively called TBU; we labeled these cases ``good tear film" or gtf.

 It is clear from \figref{fig:evap_flow_osmolarity} that the osmolarity increases with the evaporation rate, and the relationship is plotted explicitly in \figref{fig:evap_osmolarity}.
-The increase appears to be roughly linear for $v'$ below \qty{10}{\mupermin}, but then the osmolarity tends to level off and does not exceed 950 mOsM for this set of results.
+For reference, we note that normal tear film osmolarity measured from the inferior meniscus is somewhat variable \cite{TomlinsonTearFilm2006,JacobiTearFilm2011,gilbard1978}, reportedly averaging 301 mOsM in normal subjects, with diagnostic cutoffs for DED ranging from 305-318 mOsM \cite{TomlinsonTearFilm2006,JacobiTearFilm2011,LempTearOsmolarity2011,VersuraPerformanceTear2010}.
+However, a previous study suggests that the levels of tear film hyperosmolarity over the cornea could be as high as 800-900 mOsM \cite{liuLinkInstability2009}, much higher than the levels measured from the inferior meniscus \cite{JacobiTearFilm2011,LempTearOsmolarity2011}.
+In this study, the increase appears to be roughly linear for $v'$ below \qty{10}{\mupermin}, but then the osmolarity tends to level off and does not exceed 950 mOsM for this set of results.
 This trend agrees with previous fitting results on fewer TBU instances \cite{lukeParameterEstimationMixedMechanism2021a,lukeParameterEstimationMixedMechanism2021b} and models with strong outward flow \cite{zhongFLimaging2019}.
 Previous theories of TF thinning and TBU that were not fit to experimental data could give higher final values of the osmolarity \cite{PengEtal2014,BraunKing-Smith2015,braunTearFilm2018}.
-The distribution of final osmolarity values shows that for these normal subjects, the osmolarity remains below sensory discomfort levels (450 mOsM\cite{liuLinkInstability2009}) in the majority of cases.
+The distribution of final osmolarity values shows that for these healthy subjects, the osmolarity remains below sensory threshold levels (450 mOsM\cite{liuLinkInstability2009}) in the majority of cases.

 \figref{fig:osmo_vs_b1} shows a scatter plot of the final osmolarity vs the initial strain rate $b_1'$ for all subjects.
 The final osmolarity is negatively correlated with flow: many more hyperosmolar endpoints appear for low flow, and relatively few for stronger flow.
 Fewer hyperosmolar endpoints at high flow may be expected, but the wide range of osmolarity that may occur at moderate or low flow is again apparent in these results.